 Older Borrower

-The days of retiring at 65 are disappearing fast, people are living longer and borrowers are getting older.
+- The days of retiring at 65 are changing, people are living longer, more active lives and borrowers are getting older.
+We have seen the demand for longer term mortgages rise over recent years.

 Many of our older clients find themselves with mortgages still outstanding when they come to retirement, or have a mortgage term that is due to expire soon with the lender calling their loan in.